sdwebui-extensions/LanPaint/README.md

 ⚠️ **Notes**:
 - For effective tuning, **fix the seed** and adjust parameters incrementally while observing the results.
 This helps isolate the impact of each setting.
 Better to do it with a batche of images to avoid overfitting on a single image.

+## Updates
+- 2025/08/08
+    - Add Qwen image support
+- 2025/06/21
+    - Update the algorithm with enhanced stability and outpaint performance.
+    - Add outpaint example
+    - Supports Sampler Custom (Thanks to [MINENEMA](https://github.com/MINENEMA))
+- 2025/06/04
+    - Add more sampler support.
+    - Add early stopping to advanced sampler.
+- 2025/05/28
+    - Major update on the Langevin solver.
+It is now much faster and more stable.
+    - Greatly simplified the parameters for advanced sampler.
+    - Fix performance issue on Flux and SD 3.5
+- 2025/04/16
+    - Added Primary HiDream support
+- 2025/03/22
+    - Added Primary Flux support
+    - Added Tease Mode
+- 2025/03/10
+    - LanPaint has received a major update!
+All examples now use the LanPaint K Sampler, offering a simplified interface with enhanced performance and stability.
+- 2025/03/06:
+    - Bug Fix for str not callable error and unpack error.
+Big thanks to [jamesWalker55](https://github.com/jamesWalker55) and [EricBCoding](https://github.com/EricBCoding).

 ## ToDo
 - Try Implement Detailer
 - ~~Provide inference code on without GUI.~~ Check our local Python benchmark code [LanPaintBench](https://github.com/scraed/LanPaintBench).

-## Contribute

-- 2025/03/06: Bug Fix for str not callable error and unpack error.
-Big thanks to [jamesWalker55](https://github.com/jamesWalker55) and [EricBCoding](https://github.com/EricBCoding).

 ## Citation